 Min 40 Hours

 Bioinformatics scientists usually work regular hours and about five days a week.
-They work Monday to Friday in a week.
-They work 40 hours a week.
+They work from Monday to Friday a week.
+Bioinformatics jobs are based on a minimum of 40 working hours a week.
 Work hours sometimes may stretch due to deadlines or work pressure.

 How to become a Bioinformatics Scientist?